What is Image SEO? How to Optimize Website Images to Boost Ranking

 Use Plugins and Tools for Compressing Your Images

 Compressing an image file can be tricky.
-If you over-compress, for lack of a better term, you’ll have a small file size but you’ll sacrifice quality.
-Compress too much, and you’ll have a great-looking image but the file size will be much too big.
+If you over-compress, for lack of a better term, you’ll have a small file size, but you’ll sacrifice quality.
+Compress too much, and you’ll have a great-looking image, but the file size will be much too big.
 Photoshop has an option that lets you save an image specifically for the web.
 Other popular tools include Kraken and JPEG Mini.

 Add the Image to Your Post